joshuagenders/Lupi/Readme.md

 - taskkillrequested

 ### Console
-The console listener rites results to the console output.
+The console listener writes results to the console output.
 It also takes a named format string.
 Available fields are:
 - double Min